Letitia Carson: Trials over land ownership

 Oregon became a state and adopted its 1857 Constitution in 1859, which stated that black people were banned from migrating to the area.
 The Constitution also enforced the ban on property ownership, voting rights, and the right to sue in court to black residents in the area.
 In 1862, President Abraham Lincoln signed the Homestead Act, and the law changed to not ban homesteaders based on race.
-On June 17, 1863, Carson then filed a 160-acre claim under the Homestead Act of 1862 on South Myrtle Creek in Douglas County, Oregon as a widow and single mother of two children Her claim was certified on October 1, 1869, by President Ulysses S. Grant.
-Her claim was one of the first 71 homestead claims to ever be certified in the United States, and she was the only black woman to successfully file an Oregon claim under the act.
+On June 17, 1863, Carson then filed a 154-acre claim under the Homestead Act of 1862 on South Myrtle Creek in Douglas County, Oregon as a widow and single mother of two children Her claim was certified on October 1, 1869, by President Ulysses S. Grant.
+Her claim was one of the first 71 homestead claims to ever be certified in the United States, and she was most likely the first black woman to successfully file an Oregon claim under the act.
 Carson spent the rest of her life on her claim.
 A tributary to South Myrtle Creek near her claim is known as Letitia Creek.
 She built "a two-story house, a barn, [and] smokehouse" on the property, which also included a fruit orchard, which according to the 1870 Census lists her real estate and personal property value at $1,000 and $625, respectively.

-Carson lived another 20 years on her property before she died at the age of 73 or 74 on February 2, 1888, and was buried at Stephens Cemetery in Myrtle Creek, Oregon.
+Carson remarried to Narcisse Lavadour, the son of a French-Canadian fur trapper and a Walla Walla woman.
+They lived on the Douglas County homestead until 1886, before moving to the Umatilla Indian Reservation, where many of her descendants live today.
+Carson died in her early 70's, on February 2, 1888, and was buried at Stephens Cemetery in Myrtle Creek, Oregon.
 The Letitia Carson Pioneer Apple Tree was named after her by researchers who completed a cultural resource inventory of the property owned by Oregon State University.